political points

 - Thomas, February 20, 2025

 Ukraine did not cause Russia to attack its sovereign territory.
 Volodymyr Zelenskyy is not the dictator in this case.
-Ukraine is the democratic ally that the United States should support unless we, as a nation, would prefer to see Russian aggression and expansion rewarded yet again.
+Ukraine is a democratic ally that the United States should support unless we, as a nation, would prefer to see Russian aggression and expansion rewarded yet again.

 - Thomas, February 19, 2025